Analyzing Airbnb (NASDAQ:ABNB) and APi Group (NYSE:APG)

 Analyst Recommendations

-This is a summary of current ratings and target prices for Airbnb and APi Group, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Airbnb and APi Group, as provided by MarketBeat.

 |Sell Ratings